35 Unusual Facts About Maine Coon Cats

 Learn more about how Maine Coon cats can be service animals, in this article.

-But, the records that stand out the most are their Guinness World Records for being the biggest cat and longest cat in the world.
+These cats have won various awards.
+The record that stands out the most is their Guinness World Record for being the biggest cat and longest cat in the world.

-Did you know that two Maine Coon cats own the record for being the ‘longest domestic cat in the world’, according to the Guinness World Record books?
+Two Maine Coon cats own the record for being the ‘longest domestic cat in the world’, according to the Guinness World Record books.

 Prior to Barivel was Stewie who held the title for being the longest cat in the world at 48.5 inches.

-They use their thick bushy tail to keep them warm during the cold winter months.
+Their thick bushy tails are often as long as their bodies and used to keep them warm during the cold winter months.

-Their tail is similar to raccoons, and both species can have a black ring around their tails too.
+The Maine Coon tail is similar to that of raccoons, and both species can have a black ring around their tails too.

-A Maine Coon will definitely become soaked if sitting out in the rain for too long.
-Not that they would mind!
+Your Maine Coon will be soaked if allowed to sit outside in the rain for too long.

-Maine Coon cats form very close bonds with their owners, making them one of the most loyal cat breeds around.
+These cats form very close bonds with their owners, making them one of the most loyal cat breeds.
+Their high social needs mean they want to spend as much time with their owners as possible.

-They are not necessarily needy by nature, they just like to know what you are doing and be nearby you, even if only on the other side of the room.
+They are not needy by nature, they simply like to know what you are doing and be nearby you, even if only on the other side of the room.

-Given their immense size and stature, plus higher than average levels of intelligence, the Maine Coon has been given the nickname ‘dog of the cat world’.
+Given their immense size and stature, plus higher than average levels of intelligence, the Maine Coon has been given the nickname ‘dog of the cat world’ because they act like dogs i.e. come when called, play ball, and go for walks on a lead.

 Maine Coon cats have been around for many decades, and grow increasingly popular as the years roll on.